GRAMOLY-ORG/v3/README.md

 [GRAM](https://v3.gramoly.org) is a non-profit and volunteer-based initiative whose motive is to provide free education to the underprivileged class of students and empower them to go for STEM fields.

+*About this repository*
+This repository contains the code of GRAMOLY's Website v3.
+Made using Next.JS and TailwindCSS.

 Run the site locally